-Advisor: Deborah Newton
+Program Director: Deborah Newton

 The Medical Billing Specialist works in a variety of settings including medical management organizations, physician offices, hospitals, clinics, group practices, billing companies, and education.
 Students in this Certificate program are trained as entry-level billing specialists.
+All courses in this curriculum can be applied to the AAS in Medical Billing and Coding.

-- Abstract information from patient records for reimbursement purposes; - · Use current ICD and CPT coding appropriately; - Complete "clean" claims, CMS/UB-92, for private insurances and government programs such as TRICARE, Medicare, Medicaid, and Worker's Compensation: - Analyze explanations of benefits (EOBs) and Remittance Advice (RA) forms and post to patient accounts; - Amend incorrect claims, appeal claims that did not pay correctly, and trace outstanding claims; - Understand and work within HIPPA guidelines for medical facilities; and - Interact and communicate with other healthcare workers in a professional manner, following medicolegal and ethical standards.
+- Abstract information from patient records for reimbursement purposes; - Use current ICD and CPT coding appropriately; - Complete "clean" claims, CMS/UB-92, for private insurances and government programs such as TRICARE, Medicare, Medicaid, and Worker's Compensation; - Analyze explanations of benefits (EOBs) and Remittance Advice (RA) forms and post to patient accounts; - Amend incorrect claims, appeal claims that did not pay correctly, and trace outstanding claims; - Understand and work within HIPPA guidelines for medical facilities; and - Interact and communicate with other healthcare workers in a professional manner, following medicolegal and ethical standards.